F-Bafti/F-Bafti.github.io/_posts/2025-11-13-Lets-build-GPT.md

 # Lets Build GPT

-In this blog, I followed Andrey Carpathy course on youtube to build a GPT which here is a character based generative transformer model.
-We are not going to use the whole internet to build this model but instead we will use what is called tiny_shekspier as an input.
-We name it input.txt.
-What we are going to do is to create a model that is able to generate charcater sequences that look like this text.
-The dataset is **Tiny Shekspear**.
+In this blog, I follow Andrej Karpathy’s course on YouTube to build a GPT—specifically, a character-based generative transformer model.
+We won’t use the entire internet to train this model; instead, we’ll use a small dataset called **Tiny Shakespeare**, which we save as `input.txt`.
+The goal is to create a model that can generate character sequences resembling this text.

-This dataset jas 40000 lines and 65 characters.
-It is possible to build a character-level tokenizer that can tokenize a sentence to number at the character level.
+This dataset has **40,000 lines** and **65 unique characters**, making it possible to build a character-level tokenizer that converts each character into a number.

 ## Tokenization
 ```